 Shonette Laffy: Writer & Food Blogger

 Shonette Laffy is a digital marketing expert and writer who covers a range of subjects including food & drink, travel and tourism.
+She currently splits her time working across the websites and social media for Visit Bath, Visit Bristol and BBC Food.
 She has been a judge for the Bristol Good Food Awards in 2016 & 2017 and the Crumbs Awards in 2018.
 She has worked with various local food & drink businesses and festivals including Bristol Food Union, Bristol Food Connections, Valley Fest, the British Dal Festival and The Bristol Food Tour.
-She also writes for several local publications about Bristol's food scene and has waxed lyrical about local indies and producers at a number of international food and tourism conferences.
+In her spare time Shonette writes food guides on her blog A Life Less Organised and continues her quest to find the city's best roast dinners and rum cocktails.

 Steve Ashworth, Director, PKF Francis Clark

 Though a tax specialist by trade, Steve’s foodie reputation was cemented in 2013 when he won the title of Best Dish at the South West Chef of the Year competition and was 2018 Somerset Life Food and Drink Hero.
 He's also a Board member of Feeding Bristol, an Ambassador for Hospitality Action and judges for Taste of the West and Guild of Fine Food.